Battle of the Bismarck Sea: Further attacks

 Fourteen B-25s returned that afternoon, reportedly claiming 17 hits or near misses.
-By this time, a third of the transports were sunk or sinking.
+By this time, a third of the transports had been sunk or were sinking.
 As the Beaufighters and B-25s had expended their munitions, some USAAF A-20 Havocs of the 3rd Attack Group joined in.
 Another five hits were claimed by B-17s of the 43rd Bombardment Group from higher altitudes.
 During the afternoon, further attacks from USAAF B-25s and Bostons of No. 22 Squadron RAAF followed.